ccweerasinghe1994/Node.-js---Springer-Sebastian/Docs/1 Basic Principles/readme.md

 ### 1.1.4 Node.js Conquers Windows
+The developers made a significant step toward the spread of Node.js by introducing native support for Windows in version 0.6 in November 2011.
+Up to that point, Node.js could only be installed awkwardly on Windows via Cygwin.

+Since version 0.6.3 in November 2011, npm has been an integral part of the Node.js packages and is thus automatically delivered when Node.js is installed.

+Surprisingly, at the start of 2012, Dahl announced that he would finally retire from active development after three years of working on Node.js.
+He handed over the reins of development to Schlueter.
+The latter, like Dahl, was an employee at Joyent and actively involved in the development of the Node.js core.
+The change unsettled the community, as it wasn’t clear whether the platform would continue to develop without Dahl.
+A signal that the Node.js community considered as being strong enough for solid further development came with the release of version 0.8 in June 2012, which was primarily intended to significantly improve the performance and stability of Node.js.

+With version 0.10 in March 2013, one of the central interfaces of Node.js changed: the Stream application programming interface (API).
+With this change, it became possible to actively pull data from a stream.
+Because the previous API was already widely used, both interfaces continued to be supported.

 ### 1.1.5 io.js: The Fork of Node.js
 ### 1.1.6 Node.js Reunited
 ### 1.1.7 Deno: A New Star in the JavaScript Sky